javers/javers.github.io/documentation/spring-boot-integration/index.md

 [Spring Boot](http://projects.spring.io/spring-boot/)
 is the standard in the world of enterprise Java.

-Javers’ Spring Boot starters are the easiest and strongly recommended way of integrating Javers with your application.
+Javers Spring Boot starters are the easiest and strongly recommended way of integrating Javers with your application.
 This is the truly plug-and-play solution.

-There are two Javers’ Spring Boot starters:
+There are two Javers Spring Boot starters:

-* **Javers’  Spring Boot starter for MongoDB**, compatible with [Spring Boot starter for Spring Data MongoDB](https://spring.io/guides/gs/accessing-data-mongodb/)
+* **Javers Spring Boot starter for MongoDB**, compatible with [Spring Boot starter for Spring Data MongoDB](https://spring.io/guides/gs/accessing-data-mongodb/)
-* **Javers’ Spring Boot starter for SQL**, compatible with [Spring Boot starter for Spring Data JPA](https://spring.io/guides/gs/accessing-data-jpa/)
+* **Javers Spring Boot starter for SQL**, compatible with [Spring Boot starter for Spring Data JPA](https://spring.io/guides/gs/accessing-data-jpa/)

-<h2 id="get-javers-starters">Get JaVers Spring Boot starter</h2>
+<h2 id="get-javers-starters">Get a Javers Spring Boot starter</h2>

 ### MongoDB starter ###
-Add JaVers Spring Boot starter for MongoDB to your classpath:
+Add the Javers Spring Boot starter for MongoDB to your classpath:

 ```groovy
 implementation 'org.javers:javers-spring-boot-starter-mongo:{{site.javers_current_version}}'
 ```

 ### SQL starter ###
-Add JaVers Spring Boot starter for SQL to your classpath:
+Add the Javers Spring Boot starter for SQL to your classpath:

 ```groovy
 implementation 'org.javers:javers-spring-boot-starter-sql:{{site.javers_current_version}}'